Nicola Benyahia (Registered Member MBACP Accred)

 Hello and welcome to my profile.
 My name is Nicola.

-I am a qualified Counsellor and a member of the BACP (British Association of Counsellors and Psychotherapists)specialising in work with young people, aged from 14-25 years old.
+I am an fully registered and accredited counsellor and a member of the BACP (British Association of Counsellors and Psychotherapists)specialising in work with young people, aged from 14-25 years old.
 I have worked in a variety of different settings including schools, colleges and G.P surgeries all delivering therapeutic work.

 I am experienced in a number of different issues affecting young people including: trauma, sexual abuse,bullying,relationship breakdown,mental health,self-harming.